Angiotensin II receptor blocker: Inhibition of Angiotensin II Type 1 Receptor

 In one report, to determine the structure and binding mode of AT_{1}R blockers a small molecule antagonist (ZD7155) was used.
 This antihypertensive compound is a precursor to the drug candesartan, and as such, possess a biphenyl-tetrazole moiety similar to other AT_{1}R blockers.
-ZD7155 was shown to make several key interactions within the active sight, revealing the binding mode of AT_{1}R blockers.
+ZD7155 was shown to make several key interactions within the active site, revealing the binding mode of AT_{1}R blockers.